calum/jigsaw-builder/README.md

 ```

 ## Output
 The `.build` function, when called with the first argument `n`, produces `n*n` image files and a `properties.json` file.
-The `properties.json` file stores the actual coordinates of each jig-saw piece.
-This is needed because the tabs of each jig-saw piece stick out slightly and alter the size of the image size.
+The `properties.json` file stores the relative coordinates of each jig-saw piece.
+This is needed because the tabs of each jig-saw piece stick out slightly.

 ## Function Used
 To calculate the edges of the jig-saw pieces, this module uses the parametric equation